maxspad/trades/PLANNING.md

     - EM2 shifts can be worked by EM2 or greater (except at EOY)
     - EM3 shifts can be worked by EM3 or greater (except at EOY)
     - EM4 shifts can only be worked by EM4s
+    - *Will need a roster
+- The morning shifts aren't staffed on wednesdays

 ## Trade-Specific
 - The resident cannot work the shift being traded out of